3425 Martha Van Rensselaer Hall

 Fellow, New York Foundation of ther Arts, sculpture

 In 2016, I became involved with the Cornell-Nepal Study Program, administered through Cornell Institute for Public Affairs.
 In the fall semester, research was conducted for a new prototypical "women's community building" for the Phyukhri Ridge region of Nepal.
 Final designs were completed in 2017.
 The project started in January of 2018 with site acquisition and preparation, and material procurement.
-Later, in March, further work was done to fabricate the building struts.
-The final completion should happen in March of 2019.
+This stage engaged Cornell and Nepali university students, as well as some local villagers in the much of the labor intensive activittes such as logging, de-barking, and transportation of materials to the site.
+Later, in March, further work was done to fabricate the building struts and to potentially raise the structure.
+However, technical problems arose that prevented this from happening.
+The next opportunity arose during Spring Break of 2019, when the final stage of construction was completed with the help of local villagers.
+Later, the building was finished by the locals and blessed by Buddhist clergy from a nearby monastery.
+The building was originally intended to be a "patte" or guest house for pilgrims but it has become the local community building.

 Through my time at Cornell, I have found that the best way for students to learn is through active participation in the educational experience.
 This is as true for the classroom as it is for the studio.
 It is important that they invest in what and how they learn, whenever possible.
 I try to help them achieve their goals but to standards that I establish, including the social and environmental dimensions, along with the aesthetic and conceptual considerations.